A Rose for a Rose [Part 1]

 Sometimes, when your offender hasn’t apologized, it’s healing to receive a confession from another.
 No matter your wounds, it’s possible to forgive and move on.

-Today’s text: “So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.”
+Today’s text: “… she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.”
 (Genesis 3:6–7, ESV)

-Today’s radio broadcast airs the first part of one of the most emotionally gripping messages I’ve ever preached.
-Many years ago, I was preparing to preach a message about honoring women.
 As author Larry Crabb noted, when Eve ate the forbidden fruit, Adam was with her.
-He was silent.
+But he was silent.

-Then, when God came to draw the couple out of their isolation and hiding, Adam blamed the woman.
-He didn’t defend her when the tempter came and he pointed his finger at her when the Lord came.
+Then, when God came to draw the couple out of hiding, Adam blamed the woman.
+He didn’t speak up to defend Eve when the tempter came but he spoke up in self-defense when the Lord came.

-Eighteen years ago, I planned to preach a simple Valentine’s Day message on the beauty and importance of honoring women.
-What happened on that unforgettable Sunday was something I could have never imagined and will never forget.
+Many years ago, I planned to preach a simple Valentines Day message on the beauty and importance of honoring women.
+What happened on that unforgettable Sunday was something I could have never imagined.

 While preparing the message on Friday morning, I began to feel strangely convicted of the ways that men have dishonored women.
 I spent some moments in personal confession to the Lord of any ways that I could remember dishonoring the women in my life.
 Soon, that moment of personal confession grew into a transforming encounter with God.
 I began to feel the weight of shame and dishonor that women have suffered for generations.
 I cannot describe the holiness that I experienced in those hours in my study.